olaflaitinen/Promethium/docs/architecture.md

 # Architecture Overview

-This document describes the high-level architecture of Promethium as a multi-language seismic data recovery framework.
+This document describes the high-level architecture of Promethium, a state-of-the-art (SoTA) multi-language seismic data recovery framework.

 ## Design Philosophy

 Promethium is implemented as **four independent native libraries** that share a common mathematical specification but have **no runtime inter-language dependencies**.
-Each implementation is a first-class citizen in its respective ecosystem.
+Each implementation is a first-class citizen in its respective ecosystem, leveraging SoTA algorithms for seismic reconstruction.

 ## Core Principles